muuki88/sbt-graphql/README.md

 enablePlugins(GraphQLCodegenPlugin)
 ```

-You need a grapqhl schema for the code generation.
+You need a graphql schema for the code generation.
 The schema is necessary
 to figure out the types for each query field.
-By the default the codgen plugin
+By default, the codegen plugin
-looks for at `src/main/resources/schema.graphql`.
+looks for a schema at `src/main/resources/schema.graphql`.

-We recommend to configure a graphql schema in your `graphqlSchemas` and use the label
+We recommend to configure a graphql schema in your `graphqlSchemas` and use the task
 to render the schema to a specific file.

 ```scala